keith12345/cpp_udemy/notes/section09_program_flow.md

 ### Enum

 Note that all constants with an `enum` should be handled by case statemnts.
 Depending on the compiler, compilation will not necessarily fail but it will at least give a warning.
-Extraneous values can within an `enum` can be handled in the `default`.
+Extraneous values within an `enum` can be handled in the `default`.

 ### Default